 Disclaimer: All malting and brewing were performed in full clothing.

 Over a year ago, I began working on a sprouting project for a customer using naked oats.
 While working with this ingredient, I thought it would be a great opportunity to evaluate its performance as a brewing material.
-Using the data collected from sprouting, including enzyme and flavor development, I created a malting program to assess the oats as 3 distinct products: An enzymatically active base malt, a Munich-style base malt and a high color malt.
+Using the data collected from sprouting, including enzyme and flavor development, I created a malting program to assess the oats as 3 distinct products: An enzymatically active base malt, a Munich-style base malt, and a high-color malt.

 After pilot malting, I brewed seven beers with my co-pilot, Dan Bies.
 Five beers were brewed at 51% inclusion, and two beers were brewed using 100% malted oats.
 To my surprise, both recipes posed little difficulty in the brewhouse, with only slightly slower runoff and cloudier wort coming from the 100% oat brew.
 Considering that naked oats are naturally hulless and have a relatively small kernel size, I expected a much more difficult lautering process.